kfcampbell/kfcampbell.github.io/_pages/about.md

 ---

 My name is Keegan Campbell.
 Currently I work at GitHub on Go libraries and frameworks.
 I sort of love it.
 I might start writing here.

+I think this is where I'm supposed to mention I'm a real person with he/his own personal opinions.
+Please don't sue, corporate overlords.